ipa320/ipa_calibration/readme.md

 These instructions for running the robot calibration software can be viewed in better quality at http://wiki.ros.org/robotino_calibration .
+The page also contains instructions for alternative localization and calibration methods.

+# Camera base calibration using a box for localization and a checkerboard

 1. Conduct a laser scanner to base calibration, see README.md in https://github.com/federico-b/squirrel_nav/tree/laser_odom_calibration/laser_odom_calibration.